zio/zio-quill/docs/CONTRIBUTING.md

 recommended to launch sbt with additional memory, i.e. `sbt -jvm-debug 5005 -mem 4096` otherwise sbt may complain about having memory issues.

-Then in Intellij you need to
+Then in IntelliJ you need to
 [add a remote configuration](https://www.jetbrains.com/help/idea/run-debug-configuration-remote-debug.html).
-The default parameters will work fine (note that we started sbt with the debug port `5005` which is also the default debug port in Intellij).
+The default parameters will work fine (note that we started sbt with the debug port `5005` which is also the default debug port in IntelliJ).
 After you have added the configuration you should be able to start it to start debugging!
 Feel to free to add breakpoints to step through the code.

 Note that its possible to debug macros (you can even